wled/WLED-WebInstaller/README.md

 # WLED-WebFlasher
-(Alpha Demo) WLED web flasher using the Web Serial API, powered by ESPHome Web
+WLED web flasher using the Web Serial API, powered by ESPHome Web